projectatomic/atomic-site/source/blog/2018-10-31-fedora-atomic-28-to-29-upgrade.md

 # Introduction

 This week we put out the [first](https://lists.projectatomic.io/projectatomic-archives/atomic-devel/2018-October/msg00006.html) release of Fedora 29 Atomic Host.
+This will be the last major release of Fedora Atomic Host as we prepare for [Fedora CoreOS](https://coreos.fedoraproject.org/) which will be released in Fedora 30.

 In this post we'll quickly list some known issues and then talk about updating an existing Fedora 28 Atomic Host system to Fedora 29.
 We'll cover preparing